 We hold the largest natural gas resource position in Australia through the Gorgon and Wheatstone projects and the North West Shelf Venture.
 We also have significant natural gas holdings in western Africa, Bangladesh, China, Indonesia, Kazakhstan, North America, the Philippines, South America, Thailand and the United Kingdom.

 Chevron continues to evaluate the shale and tight-resource acreage in its portfolio.
 Shale and tight resources are sources of natural gas, found in the fine-grained sedimentary rock.
 Locked in very small spaces within the reservoir rock, the gas is extracted using advanced technologies that enable it to flow to production wells.

 Gorgon Project – Chevron is leading the development of Australia's largest single-resource project.
 Based on Barrow Island, the Gorgon Project includes a liquefied natural gas (LNG) facility with three processing units capable of producing 15.6 million metric tons of LNG per year, a domestic natural gas plant and a carbon dioxide injection project.
 Work on the project continues.
-The plant is expected to start up in 2015.
+The plant is expected to start up by the end of 2015.

-North West Shelf Venture – We are a longtime participant in Australia's North West Shelf Venture, which operates offshore producing fields and extensive onshore facilities that include five LNG processing units and a domestic gas plant.
-Approximately 70 percent of the natural gas is sold in the form of LNG to major utilities in Asia, primarily under long-term contracts.
+North West Shelf Venture – We are a longtime participant in Australia's North West Shelf Venture, which operates offshore producing fields as well as extensive onshore facilities that include five LNG processing units and a domestic gas plant.
+Approximately 80 percent of the natural gas is sold in the form of LNG to major utilities in Asia, primarily under long-term contracts.

 Angola LNG Project – Chevron has a 36.4 percent interest in Angola LNG Limited, which operates the country's first LNG plant.
 The 5.2 million-metric-ton plant in Soyo made its first shipment in 2013, but experienced an extended shutdown starting in April 2014.
 Following modifications and repairs, the plant is expected to resume production in 2015.